yvelikova/axway-open-docs/content/en/docs/central/proxy_rate_limit.md

 - Understand what API rate limiting is and how it can be useful
 - Configure and test rate limiting on your API using the AMPLIFY Central UI
-- Configure and test rate limiting on your using the AMPLIFY CLI
+- Configure and test rate limiting on your API using the AMPLIFY CLI

 ## What is API rate limiting?

-Rate limiting is a way to protect the use of resources underlying your API or ensure that a more aggressive consumer doesn't take over your API in defavour of other consumers.
+Rate limiting is a way to protect the backend service underlying (or implementing) your API.
+The use of resources underlying your API are protected from more aggressive consumer activity (or spikes in total API calls) which could overwhelm the backend service capacity.

 API providers typically measure processing limits in Transactions Per Second (TPS).
-Rate limiting is a way to enforce a maximum TPS for your API consumers.
+Rate limiting at the API proxy level is a way to enforce a maximum TPS for all of your API consumers.

 ### AMPLIFY Central API rate limiting

 AMPLIFY Central currently provides a fixed window rate limiting implementation with a one second window.
 Simply explained, each second on the minute your API gets a budget of API transactions.
 Each valid API transaction uses one unit of the budget.
-At the begining of each second the budget is reset to it's configured value.
-If the budget is exhausted before the second is over, all API transactions will be refused until the budget is reset.
+At the beginning of each second the budget is reset to its configured value.
+If the budget is exhausted before the second is over, all API transactions are refused until the budget is reset.
 A valid API transaction is an API transaction that has been successfully processed by AMPLIFY Central.

 AMPLIFY Central allows for two levels of enforcement for rate limiting.
-At the proxy level, rate limiting will affect all API transactions regardless of the consuming Application.
-At the proxy and application level, rate limtting will affect all API transactions originating with a specific Application.
-One or both level can be enforced with AMPLIFY Central.
+At the proxy level, rate limiting affects all API transactions regardless of the consuming application.
+At the proxy and application level, rate limtting affects all API transactions originating with a specific application.
+You can enforce one or both levels with AMPLIFY Central.

 ## Use the AMPLIFY Central UI to configure rate limiting